mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 Days stretched into weeks, and there were no updates about the new theme.
 Was the work taking longer than they expected?
 Or was this a repeat of March, and they'd squeeze everything into the last few days of the month?

-I got my answer from the following month's invoice.
+The following month's invoice gave me the answer.
 The "one-week" task of replacing the Bootstrap theme ultimately took five weeks and 38 billable hours for a total cost of $6.1k.

 {{<gallery caption="Before and after five weeks and $6.1k of web development">}}
 {{<img src="before-theme.png" hasBorder="true">}}